1948 Alabama Crimson Tide football team: Vanderbilt

 Alabama played the Vanderbilt Commodores to a 14–14 tie game in what was the inaugural game played at Ladd Stadium in Mobile.
 After a scoreless first quarter for the second consecutive week, Vanderbilt took a 7–0 halftime lead after Herb Rich scored on a four-yard run.
 Alabama later tied the game at 7–7 in the fourth quarter after Ed Salem scored on a ten-yard run.
 The Commodores responded on the next possession with a three-yard Dean Davidson touchdown run for a 14–7 lead.
 Then Crimson Tide then tied the game at 14–14 as time expired in the fourth when Salem hit Jack Brown in the endzone.
-The tie brought Alabama's all-time record against Vanderbilt to 16–11–1.